weaviate/weaviate-io/developers/weaviate/manage-data/multi-tenancy.md

   </TabItem>
 </Tabs>

-As described above, the `Document` class object can be either a single-tenancy object or a multi-tenancy object belonging to `tenantA`.
+As described above, the `Document` class object can be either:
+- A non-multi-tenancy object or
+- A multi-tenancy object belonging to `tenantA`.

 ## More Resources